radeonxray/DB-Assignment2/README.md

 That's it!
 You don't need to enter username or password, and if you've setup everything correctly, you should be connected to the mongoDB running in your container, when you hit the "Connect"-button in the Compass-program.

-### 3: ReactJS, NodeJS and NPM
+### 3: Express, NodeJS and NPM
-In order to run the Frontend (React) and Backend(Backend) of the project, you will need to install NodeJS, which will allow you to use the NPM command.
+In order to run the project, which has been build using NodeJS and Express, you will need to install NodeJS, which will allow you to use the NPM command.
-I would suggest selecting and isntalling the LTS-version https://nodejs.org/en/
+I would suggest selecting and installing the LTS-version https://nodejs.org/en/

-### 4: Running the Backend and Frontend
+### 4: Running the Express-Project
-Development has been conducted using the Visual Studio Code-IDE, but the backend and frontend can also be launched through the Terminal/Bash.
+Development has been conducted using the Visual Studio Code-IDE, but the project can also be launched through the Terminal/Bash.

 #### 4.1: Launch through Terminal/Bash

-- Locate and open the [Frontend]-folder and [Backend]-folder in the Terminal/Bash.
+- Locate and open the `twitterdb-folder` in the Terminal/Bash.
 - Stay in the root of the folder
-- Run the following command in the root of each folder, to install missing modules and dependencies in respective program `npm install`
+- Run the following command in the root of the folder, to install missing modules and dependencies in the twitterdb-project `npm install`
-- Run the following command in the root of each folder, to launch the respective program `npm start`
+- Run the following command in the root of the folder, to launch the twitterdb-project `npm start`
 - Please note:
-  - Backend: The backend is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`
+  - The Project is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`, this can be manually adjusted if needed in the `server.js-file`
-  - FrontEnd: The Frontend is set to be hosted on `http://127.0.0.1:3000` or `http://localhost:3000/`

 #### 4.2: Launch through Visual Studio Code

-- Locate and open the [Frontend]-folder and [Backend]-folder in Visual Studio Code (or another compatible IDE).
+- Locate and open the `twitterdb-folder` in Visual Studio Code (or another compatible IDE).
-- Run the following command in the terminal of the IDE to install missing modules and dependencies in respective program `npm install`
+- Run the following command in the terminal of the IDE to install missing modules and dependencies in the twitterdb-project `npm install`
-- Run the following command in the terminal of the IDE to launch the respective program `npm start`
+- Run the following command in the terminal of the IDE to launch the twitterdb-project `npm start`
 - Please note:
-  - Backend
+  - The Project is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`, this can be manually adjusted if needed in the `server.js-file`
   - Has been set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`
-    - Has been set to communicate with the MongoDB hosted by the Docker Container at `192.168.33.10:27017`, change the IP and port in the project if you've changed the default values from the setup.
+  - The project has been set to communicate with the MongoDB hosted by the Docker Container at `192.168.33.10:27017`, change the IP and port in the project's `server.js`-file, if you've changed the default values from the setup.
-  - FrontEnd:
-    - Has been set to be hosted on `http://127.0.0.1:3000` or `http://localhost:3000/`
-    - Has been set et to communicate with the backend at `http://localhost:3001/`

 # Development Notes